Looking for some awesome hikes in Lauterbrunnen, Switzerland?

-I have gone into further detail in a separate blog post on How To Get To Lauterbrunnen which you might like to take a look at.
-It includes all the transport options for getting to Lauterbrunnen from 7 major cities within Switzerland.
+I have gone into further detail in a separate blog post which includes all the transportation options on how to get here from 7 major cities within Switzerland.

 READ NOW → HOW TO GET TO LAUTERBRUNNEN

-Once you have purchased the Swiss Travel Pass online, you’ll receive an email with your tickets that you will have to print and keep with you at all times.
+Once you have purchased the Swiss Travel Pass online, you’ll receive an email with your tickets which you can print out or save to your smartphone.

 WHERE TO STAY IN LAUTERBRUNNEN

 There are dozens of accommodation options to choose from in Lauterbrunnen Valley and it can be overwhelming trying to decide where to stay.

 To make your selection easier, I have narrowed it down to a few of the best hotels that are suitable for luxury travelers, budget backpackers, and everyone in between.

 LUXURY: APARTMENT STAUBBACH